Mitcheljager/svelte-tiny-linked-charts/README.md

 --- | --- | ---
-linked | | Key to link this label to charts with the same key. empty | \&nbsp; | String that will be displayed when no bar is being hovered.
+linked | | Key to link this label to charts with the same key. empty | \&nbsp; | String that will be displayed when no bar is being hovered. transform | (label) => label | Transform the given label to format it differently from how it was supplied.

 `<LinkedValue />` component.
 Property | Default | Description